-Tom Beard, Lucy Black, Tanveer Ghani and More to Star in Hampstead Theatre's DRAWING THE LINE; Cast Announced!
+Tom Beard, Lucy Black, Tanveer Ghani and More Star in Hampstead Theatre's DRAWING THE LINE, Beg.
+Tonight

-Hampstead Theatre is delighted to announce its cast for the premiere of Howard Brenton's new play.
+Hampstead Theatre presents the premiere of Howard Brenton's new play.
 Inspired by conversations he had during a visit to India in 2009, Drawing The Line examines the chaos of the Partition of India - an act that has shaped the modern world.

 Tom Beard as Cyril Radcliffe, Andrew Havill as Lord Mountbatten, Lucy Black as Lady Mountbatten, Tanveer Ghani as Ghandi, Silas Carson as Nehru, and Paul Bazely as Mohammed Ali Jinnah lead a cast which includes David Annen, Abigail Cruttenden, Neil D'Souza, Salma Hoque, Rez Kempton, John Mackay, Simon Nagra, Nikesh Patel, Brendan Patricks, Shalini Peiris and Peter Singh.